JasperFx/jasper/documentation/documentation/testing/storyteller.md

 <!--title:Using Storyteller against Jasper Systems-->

-Jasper comes with a pre-built recipe for doing integration or acceptance testing with [Storyteller](http://storyteller.github.io) using the *Jasper.Storyteller* extension library.
+Jasper comes with a pre-built recipe for doing integration or acceptance testing with [Storyteller](http://storyteller.github.io) using the *Jasper.TestSupport.Storyteller* extension library.

-To get started with this package, create a new console application in your solution and add the `Jasper.Storyteller` Nuget dependency.
+To get started with this package, create a new console application in your solution and add the `Jasper.TestSupport.Storyteller` Nuget dependency.
 Next, in the `Program.Main()` method, use this code to connect your application to Storyteller:

 <[sample:bootstrapping-storyteller-with-Jasper]>